CFI-Electronics-Club/Dev-Board-Documentation/Kanishkan/Cricket_Shot_Identification.md

 ## Follow-up problem Statement:
  - This project in itself is a follow up of the ML session
- - Likewise,you can extend the [PLEASE.txt](https://github.com/CFI-Electronics-Club/Dev-Board-Documentation/files/6177130/PLEASE.txt)
+ - Likewise,you can extend do the same for other bat or racquet games